p0209p/PyStitchIt/README.md

 ## Results

 Rangoli is a beautiful art form from India.
 I utilized OpenAI's DALL-E to generate Rangoli patterns.
 For these pictures, I have used "Piyush" as user-defined text.

+## Generate thread paths

+Run `stitchit.py`.
+Specify the image filename (with path) and then user specific text.
+Based on the image and text, a .jef file will be generated.

 <p>
  <img src="./assets/combined_8.png">